marcglasberg/SameAppDifferentTech/MobileAppFlutterRedux/README.md

 This state is managed by the `Store` class, which is part of the Redux package.

-The `Business.init()` method (in [business.dart](lib/models/infra/basic/business.dart))
+The `Business.init()` method (in [business.dart](lib/client/infra/basic/business.dart))
 instantiates the business classes when the app starts.
 This method:

 1. Sets up some app configurations.
-2. Creates the "persistor" which loads the state from local device disk when the app starts, and saves the state whenever the state changes, later on.
+2. Creates the "persistor" which loads the state from the local device disk when the app starts, and saves the state whenever the state changes, later on.
 3. If no state is found in the local device disk, it creates a new state and then saves it.
 4. Creates the Redux "store" which holds the app state in memory.
-5. Initializes the DAO (Data Access Object) which fetches data from the backend.
+5. Initializes the DAO (Data Access Object) which is responsible for fetching data from the backend.
 6. Runs a Redux action called `InitApp_Action` with stuff the Store needs to do as soon as the app opens.